RandomHuman2020/wiredesktopwiki/Authenticity.md

 ## Introduction

 You can check the authenticity of our Windows wrapper when you compare it's Certificate Fingerprint & File Checksum.
-These values are listed on our [Download](https://wire.com/download/) page and can be updated in the [admin](https://wire.com/admin/client/).
+These values are listed on our [Download](https://wire.com/download/) page.

 **Screenshot**